CLNEulalia/Sql-Intro/readme.md

 ##### Automatic Scaling

-- Sharding distributes data across a cluster of servers
+- Sharding distributes data across a cluster of servers (data can be broken up across different remote hosts)
-- Replica sets provide low-latency high-throughput deployments
+- Replica sets provide low-latency high-throughput deployments (multiple data sets provide redundancy and allow for rapid updating)

 ### Comparing and Contrasting SQL vs. NOSQL: Which is better?